tbayan/future_internet_special_issues_artifacts/README.md

 - **/data/** – Small example data files (CSV/JSON) used for the visualizations.
 - **/docs/** – Citation file, reference mapping, and license information.

+## Data Availability Statement:
+All data used was already public.
+We have added a link to a github repo containing scripts etc. that reproduce the figures in the paper.

 ## Usage
 To reproduce or view the figures: